Beverly Hills, Los Angeles, Santa Monica

 These features can cause a nose to look flattened and wide.
 Cartilage from the septum is often used as material to augment the nose.
 However, in Asian patients, the quantity and quality of the septal cartilage is often inadequate.
 Therefore, different techniques are utilized to augment the Asian nose.
 Materials used include:

 The most common method used in Asian rhinoplasty involves the use of a silicone implant.
-The major advantages of both alloplastic and homologous techniques are:
+The major advantages of both alloplastic and homologous techniques are that they are readily available in unlimited supply, they reduce operating room time, and they provide good aesthetic results.

 However, the use of these materials increases the risk of rhinoplasty complications and can have devastating, long-term effects.
-These risks include:
+These risks include infection, migration of the implant over time, and extrusion or implant exposure through the eroding skin.

 Experienced Asian Rhinoplasty Surgeon